Pashaei-DPR/Internet_firewall/README.md

 # Internet_firewall
-to chose what softwares use internet and block others.
+to choose what softwares use internet and block others.